ardinor/ansible-playbooks/README.md

 ### Vagrant & libvirt

+To use libvirt with Vagrant, `vagrant plugin install vagrant-libvirt`.
+For more info see the plugin author's [Github](https://github.com/pradels/vagrant-libvirt).

+Another useful plugin is vagrant-hostsupdater, to install it `vagrant plugin install vagrant-hostsupdater`.
+This plugin automatically updates your /etc/hosts with the name of the VM.

-If you get sick of the password prompts you can use policy kit to give yourself access to libvirt, following the steps [here](http://wiki.libvirt.org/page/SSHPolicyKitSetup)
+If you get sick of the password prompts you can use policy kit to give yourself access to libvirt, following the steps [here](http://wiki.libvirt.org/page/SSHPolicyKitSetup).

 ### To do: